LouisT/KiwiIRC-Plugins/thepb/README.txt

+# This plugin is DEPRECATED; Please see [KiwiIRC-ThePasteBin](https://github.com/LouisT/KiwiIRC-ThePasteBin).

 This is a plugin for TheP(aste)B.in (http://thepb.in/) by Louis T.

 To compress everything into a single file, run: node build.js